akpoff/lpf_gs/README.md

 to lpf_gs.

-The calling name of the filter must be in the form of lpf_device where device is an output device known by Ghostscript. /E.g./, lpf_pxlmono.
+The calling name of the filter must be in the form of lpf_device where device is an output device known by Ghostscript. *E.g.*, lpf_pxlmono.

 Using the calling name is necessary because printcap(5) definitions only allow specifying the accounting filter path and name.
 The few